Japanese Lessons

 - Have a knowledge of 200 or less Kanji

 There are 6 courses in this Upper Intermediate level, in total 60 lesson (90 course hours plus 90 homework hours).
 We’ve based our curriculum on the Japanese JLPT N3 standard, using the coursebook TRY!
-N3.
-However, our lessons aren’t solely focused on grammar.
+N3 and Minna no Nihongo 中级 I. However, our lessons aren’t solely focused on grammar.
 We still prioritize fluency skill training, using a variety of learning resources specifically designed for each lesson by our school.

 Many students at this level would experience what most language learners experience – the Intermediate Plateau, i.e. you are not a Beginner anymore; you’ve invested a lot of time and effort to learn how the language works, yet your fluency skills are somewhere far from a native speaker.